Toucaan/toucaan.docs/docs/environment.md

 ![Environment architecture](./img/env-folders.jpg "selection, selection in inactive state etc.")

 Inside the `env` folder you'll find two subfolders named `helpers` and `tags` each carrying a few initial defaults.
-Only a few baseline tags and pseudo-classes are included in the environment by default but you can add more into the context as per need.
+Only a few baseline tags and pseudo-classes are included in the environment by default but you can add more into the context as needed.

 :::tip vocabulary
 The `env` must be customized according to the actual HTML vocabulary of your app.
 :::

-**Example:** An email app doesn't need to reset a thousand other tags that a browser could handle like the `video` or the `audio` tag and so on.

 ### Desktop's Case